 - Pass all first-year requirements including IRP (29 credits). - Pass all teacher tests required by your state for this license.
-Massachusetts: Communication & Literacy test (MTEL). - Pre-Practicum (ESE)- 75 hours of directed field-based training in conjunction with first-year courses.....0
+Massachusetts: Communication & Literacy test (MTEL). - Pre-Practicum (ESE)- 75 hours of directed field-based training in a school site in conjunction with first-year courses 0